 I quickly had to get used to that because I was not prepared for it mentally.

 It took me a while to master this phenomenon…and it was by far the hardest part about meeting other gay men…deciding if the guy you were meeting would become a date or become a friend.
 I’d never had to think about things that way before.
-I was searching for friends at this point more than anything else.
+I was searching for friends at this point more than anything else, if I ever felt a bit lonely and umm let’s say bored I would just pop online and watch a video or two on the fuckedgay website, that was enough for me right now.
 Friends were the priority for me, but I’m not sure that was the case with most of the guys I was meeting.

 But hey, I’d take a date if that was the only option!
 I needed that.